 As you might expect, care homes need to have a set of rules to ensure the safety of all their residents.
 Unfortunately, rules put in place to protect the most vulnerable can have a negative impact on those who are able to enjoy more freedom.
 For example, many homes do not allow couples to remain living in the same room.

 Most homes also won’t take on pets, leading to a separation which can be damaging to wellbeing.

 The cost of care

-The cost of care homes varies by location, but the average is £27,000+ per year for a residential home, and £37,000+ per year for a nursing home.
+The cost of care homes varies by location, but the average is £42,536 per year for a residential home, and £51,376 per year for a nursing home.
+These numbers are based on this useful calculator.
 Cheaper care homes subsidised by the state often have much longer waiting times (years versus months), while the more expensive care homes may be out of reach for many people.